masonmq/rpsg/README.md

-# rpsg
-Realistic and Privacy-Preserving Synthetic Data Generation

-<h1 align="center"> Private Seeds, Public LLMs: Realistic and Privacy-Preserving Synthetic Data Generation</h1>
+<h1 align="center"> Private Seeds, Public LLMs: Realistic and Privacy-Preserving

+  Synthetic Data Generation</h1>

 In this work, we presented RPSG, a realistic and privacy-preserving synthetic data generation method.
 Empirical results demonstrate that RPSG consistently outperforms SOTA baselines in generating high-quality synthetic data, achieving strong utility while safeguarding privacy.
 We hope this work highlights the importance of integrating privacy considerations into synthetic data generation and inspires further research and real-world adoption of privacy-aware practices.